replay-framework/replay/README.md

 ## Getting started

-RePlay does not come with the `play` command line tool (written in Python 2.7) like Play1.
+RePlay does not come with the `play` command line tool (written in Python 2.7) that it part of Play1.

-Therefore, the `play new` scaffolding generator is not available.
+Hence, the `play new` scaffolding generator is not available in RePlay.
-It is advised to simply start with RePlay's [up-to-date demo application](https://github.com/asolntsev/criminals), and work your way up from there.
+To start a new RePlay application simply clone the [up-to-date demo application](https://github.com/asolntsev/criminals) and work your way up from there.

-The projects in RePlay's `replay-tests/` folder also show how to do certain things in RePlay (like the use of Kotlin and dependency injection with Guice).
+Sub-projects in RePlay's `replay-tests/` folder show how to do certain things in RePlay (like using of Kotlin and dependency injection with Guice).

-For an over
+Documentation for RePlay is found in (or referred to from) this README.

 **NOTE**: Due to its small community, RePlay is not likely the best choice for a new project.
 Same holds true for Play1 and even Play2.
 RePlay primarily caters to maintainers of Play1-based applications.
-Compared to Play1 it is a simpler, more standard/modern framework with greatly improved developer ergonomics.
-This README has a section on porting Play1 applications.
+This README contains an extensive guide for porting Play1 applications to RePlay.

 ## Documentation

 For a large part the [documentation of Play1](https://www.playframework.com/documentation/1.5.x/home) may be used as a reference.
-Keep the main differences between Play1 and RePlay (outlined above) in mind, to know what parts of Play1's documentation to ignore.
+Keep the differences between Play1 and RePlay (outlined above) in mind, in order to know what parts of the Play1 documentation to ignore.

 API docs for the RePlay `framework` package are generated with `./gradlew :framework:javadoc` after which they are found in the `/framework/build/docs/javadoc/` folder.
-The [javadoc.io](https://javadoc.io) project provides online access to the javadocs for RePlay's [framework](https://javadoc.io/doc/com.codeborne.replay/framework), [fastergt](https://javadoc.io/doc/com.codeborne.replay/fastergt), [guice](https://javadoc.io/doc/com.codeborne.replay/guice), [excel](https://javadoc.io/doc/com.codeborne.replay/excel),
+The [javadoc.io](https://javadoc.io) project provides online access to the *Javadoc* documentation of RePlay's [framework](https://javadoc.io/doc/com.codeborne.replay/framework), [fastergt](https://javadoc.io/doc/com.codeborne.replay/fastergt), [guice](https://javadoc.io/doc/com.codeborne.replay/guice), [excel](https://javadoc.io/doc/com.codeborne.replay/excel),
 [pdf](https://javadoc.io/doc/com.codeborne.replay/pdf) and [liquibase](https://javadoc.io/doc/com.codeborne.replay/liquibase) packages.